Empower, enable, enact.

 We were blown away by the impact of our first Change conference in 2018.
 So, we've decided that Change will be back in 2019!

-As change marketers, we need to put the right systems in place.
-Ensuring we have supportive environments that support people is a crucial component needed to deliver sustained change over time.
+Funding structures, policies, processes, programs, products and services are built after consultation with community and stakeholders.
+Ensuring we have supportive environments that can help people is a crucial component needed to deliver sustained change over time.

 Who should attend Change 2019?